desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 ![Desk architecture](/docs/en/assets/desk-architecture.png)

-Desk apps are **object-oriented**, and use a **hierarchical** structure.
-To communicate between objects you can use standard properties and methods, but the framework also provides features to **attach** objects.
-This enables the following special features:
+Desk apps are **object-oriented**.
+In addition to standard properties and methods, Desk introduces the concept of **attaching** objects to form a strict hierarchy.
+Within this hierarchy, you can use **bindings** and **events** to communicate between objects.

 - **Property bindings** automatically observe and copy property data from a parent object to a contained object (one-way only, e.g. to update views when the activity is updated).
 - Objects emit **events** that can be handled by containing objects (the other way around from bindings, e.g. to handle user input).
-- Objects can be **unlinked** from the hierarchy when they're no longer needed, clearing event handlers and bindings automatically, as well as unlinking further child objects.
+- Objects can be **unlinked** from the hierarchy when they're no longer needed.
+This automatically clears event handlers and bindings, and unlinks further contained objects.

 ## Example {#example}